BC-SECURITY/empire-docs/quickstart/installation/README.md

 ## Docker

-If you want to run Empire using a pre-built docker container: **Note**: For size savings on the image, it is not pre-built with the libraries needed for jar, dmg, and nim stagers.
+If you want to run Empire using a pre-built docker container.

+**Note**: For size savings on the image, it is not pre-built with the libraries needed for jar, dmg, and nim stagers.
 To add these to your image, run the `install.sh` script in the container and answer `y` to the prompts.

 ```bash
 # Pull the latest image